vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 While built-in Python functions are cool, you will need functions that have functionality specific to your needs.
 Fortunately, you can define your own functions in Python!

-To start a function definition, begin with the keyword `def` followed by a function name, a set of parentheses, and a colon.
+To start a function definition,
+- begin with the keyword `def`,
+- followed by a _function name_,
+- a set of parentheses,
+- and a colon.

 We'll use `shout` for the function name in this example.

 `def shout ():`